Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 If a residence is not used as a primary residence, then it is a nonqualified use except:

-The gain on a residence that can be excluded is reduced proportionally by the amount of time of nonqualified use, including the nonqualified use before the 5-year lookback period, but after 2008.
+The gain on a residence that can be excluded is reduced proportionally by the duration of nonqualified use, including the nonqualified use before the 5-year lookback period, but after 2008.
 This is how nonqualified use modifies the excludable gain according to the worksheet in Publication 523, Selling Your Home :

 Non-Use Days = Total Days after 2008, When Neither You nor Your Spouse or a Former Spouse Used the Home As a Main Residence